Most feature-rich release by Kubernetes - 1.10

 Pod Security Policies (PSP)

-In addition to these, features such as volume resizing, topology-aware scheduling, CRI validation test suite, support for Windows Container Configuration in CRI, Azure support and container debugging tools support show that Kubernetes with its incrementally evolving releases is maturing towards a complete container orchestration solution.
-Every release is more focused towards fulfilling the community’s expectations.
+In addition to these, features such as volume resizing, topology-aware scheduling, CRI validation test suite, support for Windows Container Configuration in CRI, Azure support, and container debugging tools support show that Kubernetes, with its incrementally evolving releases, is maturing towards complete container orchestration solution.
+Every release is more focused on fulfilling the community’s expectations.
 So, what are you waiting for?
-Try your hands on the latest K8s, download it here.
+Try your hands on the latest K8s; download it here.